University of Massachusets Athletics

 Bamford comes from a family devoted to higher education and college athletics administration.
 His grandfather, George, was the long-time Director of Alumni Affairs at the University of New Hampshire.
 His father, Steve, was the Director of Athletics at Plymouth State University for 13 years before joining the ECAC in 2000 as a senior associate commissioner.

 His wife, Erica (nee LaGrow), is a former All-America lacrosse player at the University of North Carolina and was a starting midfielder on the 2009 United States team that won the Women’s World Cup.
-She currently serves as the women's lacrosse head coach at Yale, leading the Bulldogs to back-to-back Ivy League championships in 2024 and 2025.
+She currently serves as the women's lacrosse head coach at Yale, leading the Bulldogs to back-to-back-to-back Ivy League championships in 2024, 2025 and 2026.
 The Bamford family has two sons.

 NOTEWORTHY UMASS ATHLETICS ACCOMPLISHMENTS UNDER BAMFORD